fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 error and the loading state with an item in the collection.

 We could continue to cram more information into the `RemoteData` type.
-Instead of using `Maybe a` for errors, we could use `Dict String a` for a collection of errors, keyed by item id.
+Instead of using `Maybe a` for errors, we could use `Dict String (Maybe a)` for a collection of errors, keyed by item id.
 And so on.
 But I don't recommend it.
 This path leads directly back to implicit states.